 I started my coaching and consultancy business in January 2019.
-I have over 25 years of experience in development and senior management roles within the public and voluntary sectors, working in the areas of education, health and social care and community development, including:
+I've over 25 years of experience in development and senior management roles within the public and voluntary sectors, working in the areas of education, social care and community development, including:

-10 years as a senior manager in widening participation and partnership work at the Open University in Wales
+10 years as a senior manager in widening participation and partnerships at the Open University in Wales

 8 years as an internal coach with the Open University

-4 years at Care Council for Wales, developing their Service User and Carer Participation Strategy and co-ordinating the development of the first Occupational Standards for social care commissioning in Wales.
+4 years at Care Council for Wales, developing their Service User and Carer Participation Strategy and coordinating the development of the first National Occupational Standards for social care commissioning in Wales.

 3 years as Deputy Manager of a £3 million rural Sure Start Programme in England.